ncsa/xalt/README.md

 ##### Option 2 - Move everything to file-prefix!

-If signal management seems to invasive, the trap installed on the bash can simply trigger a copy from `/dev/shm` to the file-prefix.
+If signal management seems too invasive, the trap installed on the bash can simply trigger a copy from `/dev/shm` to the file-prefix.
 For example, this is very similar to the sample epilog script:
 ```
 #! /bin/bash
 #SBATCH --time=00:03:00         # Wall time limit (hh:mm:ss)